CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Balrog

- - @ Erratum: Balrog players receive no MPs for hero items played at their darkhavens.
+ - @ _Erratum_: Balrog players receive no MPs for hero items played at their darkhavens.

 #### Burglary Attempts